jqlang/jq/docs/content/manual/manual.md

 ::: Compatibility

-Furthermore, similarly as for `reduce`, jq considers only the _last_ output of `UPDATE` for the next iteration, whereas jq considers _all_ of them.
+Similarly as for `reduce`,
+jq  considers only the _last_ output of `UPDATE` for the next iteration, whereas jaq considers _all_ of them.
 For example, the filter

     foreach (0, 1) as $x ([]; . + (["a", $x], ["b", $x]))